Türkmenabat: History

 A modern industrial city, Türkmenabat's history spans 2,000 years.
 In ancient times, it was known as Āmul (to be distinguished from the Iranian city of Amol).
 The river Amu Darya is said to mean River of Āmul, named after this ancient city.
 Türkmenabat was the hub in an intersection of three routes of the Great Silk Road leading to Bukhara, Khiva and Merv.
 For centuries, Āmul was an important town of the Uzbek feudal khanate (later emirate) of Bukhara.

 When the Russian Empire began annexing Central Asian Turkestan, Āmul was surrendered to Russians by the Bukhara emirate, which subsequently became a vassal of Russia and pledged allegiance to the Russian emperor.
 The modern city was founded in 1886, when Russian Cossacks settled in Uralka in what is now the eastern part of Türkmenabat, naming their settlement New-Chardjuy.
 Settlement here was necessary to complete construction of the Trans-Caspian railway.

 After the 1917 Russian Revolution, during which the Bolsheviks came into power, communists merged the former Central Asian oblasts of the Russian Empire along with the former Khanates of Khiva (Khorezm) and Bukhara into republics on the basis of nationality.
-In 1924, Türkmenabat (known as Çarjuý at the time) city's sedentary and urban population was Uzbek.
+In 1924, Türkmenabat (known as Çärjew at the time) city's sedentary and urban population was Uzbek.
 But at the time, as Turkmens were a largely nomadic nation, and Soviet economic and industrialization plans for the proposed Turkmen SSR required a relatively large anchor city; thus the city was passed to the newly created Turkmen Soviet Socialist Republic.